Dillian Whyte: Early career

-Drug ban in 2012
+Drug ban

 A sample for an in-competition drugs test that Whyte had provided after his victory over Hungary's Sandor Balogh on 13 October was examined and subsequently tested positive for the banned stimulant Methylhexaneamine (MHA).
 The revelation came while Whyte was en route to a news conference to announce a fight for the English title.
 The UK Anti-Doping (UKAD) organisation confirmed that Whyte was provisionally suspended from all competition from 5 November 2012.
 An independent National Anti-Doping Panel (NADP) found that the case warranted a two-year ban.
 However, Whyte appealed the ban, though the appeal panel retorted by emphasising the confirmed two-year ban; the tribunal had accepted Whyte's claim that he did not knowingly take MHA, but rejected his appeal because he did not do enough to check the supplement's ingredients, as Charles Flint QC, the chairman of the appeal tribunal, explained in his written verdict.

 In its first instance decision, the NADP found that Whyte failed to seek professional or medical advice before using the supplement Jack3d, which he had bought over the counter from a nutritional supplement shop.
 Consequently, they stated that he had "failed to discharge the burden of establishing that he was not significantly at fault" and therefore could not reduce his sanction from two years.
 The appeal panel agreed with this decision, stressing that the case emphasised "the dangers of athletes taking supplements which contain MHA".

-Whyte was thereby banned from all competition with a period of ineligibility from 13 October 2012 to 12 October 2014, and the result against Balogh disqualified.
+Whyte was thereby banned from all competition with a period of ineligibility from 13 October 2012 to 12 October 2014.
+The result against Balogh was disqualified by UKAD, but because the British Boxing Board of Control (BBBofC) did not overturn the result, his fight with Balogh is still listed as a victory on boxrec.
 As Whyte and company exercised the right to appeal under article 13.4.1, they had no further right to appeal under the rules.